 Since joining AGB, Jim has completed over a hundred successful consulting and search engagements with institutions and boards around the country.
 Clients range from governing, foundation and alumni boards at major research universities and systems to small private and community colleges.
-He is also recognized as an expert in board roles in philanthropy and campaigns.
+He is recognized as an expert in board governance and roles in philanthropy and campaigns.

 Mr. Lanier served for 23 years as Vice Chancellor for Institutional Advancement, and President of two foundations at East Carolina University.
 Throughout his career, he has published articles and been invited frequently to speak at regional and national meetings sponsored by AGB, CASE (Council for Support to Education), and NACUBO (National Association of College and University Business Officers).
 He chaired a join AGB/CASE Taskforce that developed the National Illustrative Model Memorandum of Understanding between Institutions and Foundations that has become a national standard.